tbm00/Command64/README.md

 # consoleCommands get triggered when a player (whose checkPerm==checkPermValue)
 #   connects to the server.
 #
+# You can add an firstJoinCheck to any customCommandEntry, that confirms player who joined
+#   has not joined before running the consoleCommands.
+If they have, any defined backup commands
+#   will run.
+Use this module on any joinCommandEntries:
+#    firstJoinCheck:
+#      enabled: true
+#      isFirstJoinConsoleCommands:
+#        - "say <argument> joined for the first time!"
+#
 # Optional Argument:
 # <player> == player who joined
 # -------------------------------------------------------------------------------------- #